jxcrw/navi/python/pytest-okken/README.md

 - `@pytest.mark.<custom_marker>` + add to `pytest.ini`.
 - Can be used at test, file, or class level.
 - Third-party package [Faker](https://faker.readthedocs.io/en/master/) provides `faker` fixture to generate fake data.

+## 7 Strategy
+- Totally architecture-dependent.
+User-visible features usually a good place to start.
+- Consider: security, performance, loading, input validation, etc.
+- Test by application layer (UI/API/DB/etc.).
+    + Here, UI/DB are thin to isolate dependencies, and so that testing API gives more bang for buck.
+- Test by:
+    + Recent - new features/fixes/refactors/etc.
+    + Core - things that must work for product to be useful.
+    + Risk - perhaps like third-party code .
+    + Problematic - things that frequently break or get bug reports.
+    + Expertise - features/algos only understood by a few people.
+- Brainstorming test cases:
+    + Happy path
+    + Interesting input sets
+    + Interesting starting states
+    + Interesting ending states
+    + Possible error states
+- Write explicit strategy and list cases before writing test code.
+- Document bugfixes with tests.
+- Test enough to sleep soundly at night.